13pixlar/sticky-list/README.md

 <h5>Some fields do not get updated</h5>

 There is a bug in the Gravity Forms api that prevent fields from getting saved in the entry.
-This will supposedly get fixed in Gravity Forms 1.9.
+This will get fixed in Gravity Forms 1.9.
 In the meantime you can easily apply the patch manually to `plugins/gravityforms/includes/api.php`

 On line `510`, remove
 ```PHP